-WORLD HISTORY 202
+202 WORLD HISTORY

-5 credits/year World History 1 is designed to allow students to practice analytical skills and factual knowledge necessary to deal critically with the problems presented in a 21st Century global society.
+World History 1 is designed to allow students to practice analytical skills and factual knowledge necessary to deal critically with the problems presented in a 21st Century global society.
 This course is an academically rigorous course designed to present a comprehensive survey of European, Latin American, Asian, and African political, economic, and religious histories.
 Primary source material is commonly used as a means for analysis, synthesis, and evaluation.

-U.S. GOVERNMENT AND POLITICS - Advanced Placement 230
+230 U.S. GOVERNMENT AND POLITICS - Advanced Placement